AnyChart/docs.anychart.com/Gantt_Chart/Resource_Chart.md

 {"fill": {"angle": 0, "keys": [{"color": "orange", "position": 0}, {"color": "#6B9866", "position": 0.5}, {"color": "red", "position": 1}]}},
 ```

-{sample :width 710 :height 150}GANTT\_Chart\_03{sample}
+{sample :width 710 :height 190}GANTT\_Chart\_03{sample}

-As shown above, you may have some tasks that are associated with another task, for this purpose it is possible to use the "parent" property:
+<br>As shown above, you may have some tasks that are associated with another task, for this purpose it is possible to use the "parent" property:

 ```
 //the first resource is the parent of the second